Back & Neck Conditions

-Some of the wrist and elbow conditions we care for include:
+Some of the hand wrist and elbow conditions we care for include:

-Sprained Wrist or Fingers – You can sprain your wrist or fingers if they get bent beyond their capabilities, or through brunt force, which causes a tear of the connective tissue at the joint.
-You may experience sudden pain and require a splinter so as not to further bend or damage the finger.
+- Sprained Wrist or Fingers – You can sprain your wrist or fingers if they get bent beyond their capabilities, or through brunt force, which causes a tear of the connective tissue at the joint.
+You may experience sudden wrist and hand pain and require a splinter so as not to further bend or damage the finger.

 - Elbow MCL Tear – MCL tears are when the elbow tears from overstretching.
 The hand wrist pain can be mild or severe, depending on the size of the tearing of the medial collateral ligament, located on the inside of the elbow.
 A person may hear a snapping sound during the strain, although sometimes the tear is progressive over time.

 - Golfers/Baseball Elbow – Also known as medial epicondylitis, the golfer’s or baseball elbow comes from pain between the wrist and elbow on the inside wrist flexion.
 Forceful gripping or repetitive wrist flexion is felt when the person tries to press their palm against something or make a squeezing motion.

 - Tennis Elbow – Technically this is known as lateral epicondylitis and is attributed with repeated wrist extension/resistance.
 Even if you do not play tennis, you can get tennis elbow.
 The pain extends along the exterior of the elbow and forearm, which worsens towards the wrist.
 It makes every day, normal activities difficult, such as turning a knob, unscrewing a jar lid, carrying heavy things or driving painful.